S0AndS0/python-graph-theory/_posts/2019-04-02-points-01-inheriting.markdown

 ```

 These states a `Point` for the most part _totally doesn't care about_ from it's frame of reference as a destination that agents leave.
-At most in the second of the last to examples it would only _care_ about getting it's output by feeding a `first class function` call.
+At most in the second of the last two examples it would only _care_ about getting it's output by feeding a `first class function` call.
 One way to look at is maybe a `Point` could be like a dispatcher (a stationary agent) who keeps a roaster of other agents in town and maybe picks up calls (_if they _must_, and it's not a Monday_), from agents about recent traveling conditions after arriving at a neighbor.
 Defined this way a `Point` could intentionally give bad information to another agent.

 > Maybe $v$ has never gotten along with $ S_{1} $ and will happily _low-ball_ any travel cost estimates given to that agent, maybe $ S_{1} $ doesn't figure this out till the end `n` of a _pay periods_ when their _gas_ cost vs. compensation are not as they expected.
 How $v$'s' and $ S_{1} $'s _personalities_ cause them to _mess_ with one another I think are within the _scope_ of a `Point`.